In the Beginning There was Dust

 TigerTiger went on to become the Airport Manager in 1999 and led the group from a spontaneous campout into “official” Burning Man and FAA recognition.
 Her partner, Eric Bong, was at her side helping along the way.
 Many people joined her to improve flights into Burning Man.
 In 2008 we were recognized as a temporary airport and in 2010 we were issued the official “88NV” when we were granted an Airport Identifier Code.
 Someone had a sense of humor as 88 is ham radio for “love and kisses.”
 88NV appeared on nav charts in 2011.

 One group of original campers set-up a desk and began giving “tour information” to the local hot springs and Frog Pond (it was legal then to take a soak during the event).
 Frog Pond was actually created to serve the Reno high-class restaurant demand for that epicurean delight: frog legs.
-The “tour desk” became BRTA the Black Rock Travel Agency.
+The “tour desk” became BRTA, the Black Rock Travel Agency.

-In 2007 a flight formation “Fallen Angel” was dedicated to Berk Snow an avid 88NV Scenic Pattern gifter who died in a plane crash earlier in the year.
-Calamity recalls: I was in the right-hand seat of the lead plane in the formation…When we landed, there were 20 planes in the pattern.
+In 2007 a flight formation called “Fallen Angel” was dedicated to Berk Snow, an avid 88NV Scenic Pattern gifter who died in a plane crash earlier in the year.
+Calamity recalls being “in the right-hand seat of the lead plane in the formation.
+When we landed, there were 20 planes in the pattern.
 We were landing two at a time, one on the runway and one on the adjacent road.
-We were all swivel heads and there were lots of people saying things like, do you see the white low-wing wagging its wings at your 9?
-Very good pilots.
+We were all swivel-heads, and there were lots of people saying things like, ‘do you see the white low-wing wagging its wings at your 9?’
+Very good pilots.”

 A contest chose Ross Smith’s design for the Starport.
-Fabar, Flash Gordon, Painted Lady, Rebar and many others worked hard to raise funds and help build the Starport.
+Fabar, Flash Gordon, Painted Lady, Rebar, and many others worked hard to raise funds and help build the Starport.

 Donnerarium was the first Art Burn to be held at the airport.
 It was designed and built by Squeezebox in his driveway.
 It was a tribute to the ill-fated Donner Party (concept Badier Velji) that passed by near BRC, combined with the Legend of the Ghost Camel and wild camels heard by krzylade as a child (concept Sandi Kovach-Long).
 Camels were released by the military and running wild in local deserts in Nevada, Arizona, and California.
 The last reported sightings were in the 1920s.

 Thank you to everyone for making this one of the most amazing little airports in the world.